DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 # Setting up the dev environment

-Before beginning development, a bunch of requisite tooling must be installed.
-This will be done through the `nix` package manager.
+Before beginning development, we must install a bunch of requisite tooling.
+We use `nix` package manager for this purpose.
 More specifically, we'll use the experimental `flakes` feature, which provides convenient package pinning and an easy to use CLI.

 First, we start with the generic `flake` template: